esoadamo/thesis/pa018/Cloudflare Access.md

 #### Self-hosted

 This is the type of the application thatI will focus upon in this project.
 Mainly, I have a self-hosted NextCloud, Gitea and Home Assistant instances running on my LAN.
+For this type.

+### Access policy

+If we were only to use the

 ## CF Zero Trust